With its jet-black exterior, red running lights leading the way, and unmatched...

 He was a cop, and good at his job.
 But then he committed the ultimate sin and testified against other cops – gone bad.
 Cops who tried to kill him, but got the woman he loved instead.
 Framed for murder, now he prowls the badlands.
 An outlaw hunting outlaws, a bounty hunter—a renegade!

-Following his testimony against corrupt colleagues, Reno Raines (Lorenzo Lamas), the vengeful crooked cop, Lieutenant Donald “Dutch” Dickerson (Stephen J. Cannell) frames Raines for his girlfriend’s murder.
-Faced with a corrupted justice system, Raines becomes a fugitive.
-To survive and conceal his true identity, he assumes the name Vince Black.
+After Reno Raines (Lorenzo Lamas) testified against corrupt colleagues, his vengeful former partner, Lieutenant Donald “Dutch” Dickerson (Stephen J. Cannell), frames him for his girlfriend's murder.
+Faced with a corrupt justice system, Raines becomes a fugitive.

 “The Empath Series” book covers